khannnbb/Apnacollege-Demo/README.md

 # Apnacollege-Demo
-This is my first Git repository
+This is my first Git repository.
+Authar _ Muhammad Anwar.